-Jason Fass, CEO, Zepp Labs
+Jason Fass is the CEO, at Zepp Labs

 SZ: What sports did you participate in growing up?
 Would a Zepp device been helpful to you then?